nospaceships/node-os-service/README.md

    details on the format of the username, on all other platforms this parameter is ignored
  * `password` - See the `username` parameter
- * `systemdTarget` - For when systemd will be used a target can be specified for the `WantedBy` attribute under the `[Install]` section in the generated systemd unit file, defaults to `multi-user.target`
+ * `systemdWantedBy` - For when systemd will be used a target can be specified for the `WantedBy` attribute under the `[Install]` section in the generated systemd unit file, defaults to `multi-user.target`